jamesplease/redux-resource/CONTRIBUTING.md

 :ok_hand: Once you're done, go ahead and open a Pull Request!

 p.s. don't sweat it if you can't get the tests to pass, or if you can't finish the changes you'd like to make.
-Open up the Pull Request and we'll make sure it gets figured out!
+Open up a Pull Request and we'll make sure it gets figured out!

 ### Contributing to the Website